-Smart homes are getting to be increasingly popular because of the convenience and security that they offers.
+Smart homes are getting to be increasingly popular because of the convenience and security that they offer.
 For instance, the lights automatically dim when you want to watch a movie, or the house automatically plays your favorite music when you want to just relax at home.
-Although converting your home into this kind of home automation may cost you a fortune, the advantages will prove to be worth the investment.
+Although converting your home into this kind of home, automation may cost you a fortune, the advantages will prove to be worth the investment.

 - Read more: Why People Buy Smart Home Technology

 Defined simply, a smart home has all appliances and devices connected in order for these to communicate with each other and with the homeowner.
 As long as it utilizes electricity, it can be connected to the home’s network and respond at your control.
 May it be by computer, remote control or by voice, the home network responds once you command it.
 With this kind of automation, it would be like having a personal assistant who is always at your beck and call.
 Nowadays there is a few to choose from, starting with Amazon’s Alexa.
 Common systems that are linked to each other include lighting system, entertainment, home theater, thermostat regulation and home security.
 The latest versions of smart home devices and systems are compatible with Alexa.

 In previous years, the ones who could afford having their homes automated are the really wealthy homeowners who belong to the upper class of society.
 However, with the developments in electronics and technology, more and more homeowners are now able to afford converting their homes into automated ones.
 Though it is still relatively expensive, it is now not as costly as it used to be.

 Since 2014, in particular, after Amazon introduced its digital assistant Alexa and the first generation of Echo, the entire industry has changed.
 In addition to Alexa’s integration into the retail giant’s signature devices such as Fire TVs, Fire Tablets and the entire Amazon Echo family, many independent developers have designed home automation gadgets that can easily be controlled by your voice.